nianswe/ci_project1/README.md

 - __Navigation Bar__

   - Navigation bar available in the header to the right on all pages, it includes links to Home, Book now and About pages.
-  - On small screens wiyh width up to 768px, the menu links are replaced by a menu toogle to make it easy to navigate between the pages across on all devices without having to revert back to the previous page via the 'back' button.
+  - On small screens with width up to 768px, the menu links are replaced by a menu toogle to make it easy to navigate between the pages across on all devices without having to revert back to the previous page via the 'back' button.

 ![Nav Bar](https://github.com/nianswe/ci_project1/blob/main/assets/images/the_treetop_bungalows_navbar.png)

-- __The landing page image__
+- __The landing page__

   - The landing have one information teaser and a Book Now! button on screens width up to 768px, on wider screens it's replaced by a larger Book Now Banner with more text informatin content.

 ![Landing Page Mobile](https://github.com/nianswe/ci_project1/blob/main/assets/images/the_treetop_bunga_landing_m.png)
 ![Landing Page](https://github.com/nianswe/ci_project1/blob/main/assets/images/the_treetop_bungalows_landing.png)

-- __The Treetop Bungalows About__
+- __The About page__

   - The Treetop Bungalows About page will provide information to the user about the bungalows, inspirational information and pictures of activities in the local area.